antonwrisberg/waste-stimuli-evaluation/README.md

 - **[v0.0.5](https://antonwrisberg.github.io/waste-stimuli-evaluation/dist/experiment/index.html?version=prototypicality.0.0.5)**.
 Same as v0.0.4 but with an emphasis on the mental image containing ONE waste item, examples of random waste items showing the breadth of images to be evaluated, and an emphasis on the answer being on a scale in the individual question.
 - **[v0.0.6](https://antonwrisberg.github.io/waste-stimuli-evaluation/dist/experiment/index.html?version=prototypicality.0.0.6)**.
 This setup asks participants to order an array of images after how good an example of the category they are.
 The array contains both congruent and incongruent images.
 Has received mixed feedback due to the two-dimensionality of the sorting space (when only sorting according to one dimension).
 - **[v0.0.7](https://antonwrisberg.github.io/waste-stimuli-evaluation/dist/experiment/index.html?version=prototypicality.0.0.7)**.
 This setup improves on version 0.0.6 by limiting the answer space to an arrow ranging from "worse" to "better".
-- **[v0.0.8](https://antonwrisberg.github.io/waste-stimuli-evaluation/dist/experiment/index.html?version=prototypicality.0.0.8)**. **Current favourite**.
+- **[v0.0.8](https://antonwrisberg.github.io/waste-stimuli-evaluation/dist/experiment/index.html?version=prototypicality.0.0.8)**.
 This setup improves on version 0.0.7 by offering three "snap lines" allowing for easier oversight when stacking items.
+- **[v0.0.9](https://antonwrisberg.github.io/waste-stimuli-evaluation/dist/experiment/index.html?version=prototypicality.0.0.9)**. **Current favourite**.
+Same measure as the prototypicality v0.0.8 asking participants to order items on an arrow according to exemplarness with learning trial, integrated timer (of 6.5 minutes), and incorporated control stimuli appearing with 40% likelihood.

 ## Indirectly measurable dimension